Kerman07/full-stack-open/README.md

-# full-stack-open
+# Full Stack Open 2021
-Full Stack Open 2021
+Repository for the online course from the University of Helsinki